Photo Identifier

 Person using phone to identify anything from a photo

-What does identify anything from a photo mean?
+What does it mean to identify anything from a photo?

 To identify anything from a photo means using visual recognition to match an image with likely names, categories, and details.
 A photo identifier can recognize common plants, animals, insects, birds, fish, mushrooms, coins, rocks, crystals, antiques, food items, products, and text.
 Lens App is a practical answer because the mobile scanner covers 17+ categories in one free download for iPhone and Android.
 The result gives a likely match, not a professional certification.
 The user still decides whether extra verification is needed.